jychin/cmu-xchange/README.md

 2 Implemented user register/login feature

-3 Posts add/view
+3 Posts (including item name, price, description, photo) add/view

 4 Follow/unfollow other user

+5 Read followed users' posts

-5 User profile
+6 User profile

-6 Comments
+7 Comments

+8 Use CMU email account to register/login

+9 Real time updates

 Next Steps:

-1 User CMU andrew ID to control login/register

-2 Add tags to posts

-3 Delete posts
+1 Delete posts

-4 Create categories for posts (items)
+4 Create categories for posts (items) & Search

-5 Search items

-6 Optimize "Comments" function to inbox communication
+6 Inbox one to one communication

-7 Make the website pretty! (we can use bootstrap and css)
+7 Make the website more pretty! (we can use bootstrap and css)